Myron Floren: Years with Lawrence Welk

-In 1950, Floren, who was performing with a music group known as "The Buckeye Four", went to a dance at the Casa Loma Ballroom in St. Louis, Missouri at which the Lawrence Welk Orchestra was then playing.
-When the maestro recognized the accordion virtuoso in the audience, he invited him to play a number with his band.
-The number turned out to be "Lady of Spain", and from the overwhelming positive response from the audience, Lawrence hired Myron to be a permanent member of his band.
-"Lady of Spain" also became Floren's trademark song and he played it countless times on the Welk show.

-Although Floren's musical technique made him a much better accordion player than Welk, the two men developed a close working relationship, and Welk never hesitated to allow Floren to display his virtuosity; occasionally the two would even play duets.

 Over the next thirty-two years, Floren became one of the most popular members of the band and the organization itself.
 It began with the band's migration to California, along with concert dates on the road, and exposure to television, first on local broadcasts from the Aragon Ballroom in Santa Monica, California and later on the ABC network in 1955.
 During the time The Lawrence Welk Show was on television, Floren was a featured solo performer and an assistant conductor.
 He also took over some of the maestro's announcing duties.

 Later years

-In the mid-1970s, Floren formed an orchestra of his own while still employed by the Welk organization.
-Headquartered in Fargo, North Dakota, the Myron Floren Orchestra played during the Welk show's off-season and during holiday breaks, becoming a regional favorite.

 In 1977, he released a disco music album titled Disco Polka.
 It featured congas, accordion, and synthesizer covers of such songs as "Clarinet Polka", "How High the Moon", "L'amour est bleu", "Beer Barrel Polka", and "I Want a Girl (Just Like the Girl That Married Dear Old Dad)".

 After the show went off the air in the early 1980s, Floren continued to perform on the road, as many as 200 days a year, either as a solo artist, with his orchestra, or with other members of the Welk Show cast.
 He is also shown playing in the 1986 music video "Can't Cry Anymore" by American rock band Kansas.

 Among the annual events which he headlined were the German Fest in Milwaukee, Wisconsin; the Norsk Høstfest in Minot, North Dakota; the Strawberry Festival in Plant City, Florida; the Wurstfest and his birthday in New Braunfels, Texas; and the PolkaFest at the Welk Resort in Branson, Missouri.

-He died of cancer in California on July 23, 2005, at age 85.